MacKinnon's favorite status

 McDavid comes through in the clutch more often than not.
 Overall, his stick-handling skills and ability to find open teammates are beyond the realm of anything that other hockey players can imagine.
 It was just two seasons ago that he had 100 assists, which is mind-boggling in the grand scheme of things.

 Kirill Kaprizov had a promising season cut short by a lengthy injury, scoring 25 goals and recording 31 assists in just 41 games.
-Had he played all 82 games, he could have had 50 goals and 62 assists, which definitely would have put him in consideration for the Hart Trophy, and he can win it this season if he can hit those numbers.
+Had he played all 82 games, he could have had 50 goals and 62 assists, which definitely would have put him in consideration for the Hart Trophy, and he could have won it last season if he had hit those numbers.

 Positional Bias Returns